susheelk/shopify-backend-challenge/README.md

 # Shopify Backend Challenge Question
+This is my submission to the Shopify Backend Challenge question.

 __NOTE__: REST controllers are contained withing the `routes` folder, main application logic is located in `app.js`

 ## Setup and Start
-Clone this repository, install MySQL and run `build.sql` This should initialize the database.
+Clone this repository, install MySQL and run `init.sql` This should initialize the database.
 Enter the database credentials into the `app.js` file

 Run `npm start` on the root directory and the server should start listening on port `3000` by default